Nokia N96

-The Nokia N96 is a discontinued high-end smartphone announced by Nokia on 11 February 2008 at the Mobile World Congress in Barcelona as part of the Nseries line.
+The Nokia N96 is a high-end mobile phone announced by Nokia on 11 February 2008 at the Mobile World Congress in Barcelona as part of the Nseries line.
 The N96 runs Symbian OS v9.3 (S60 3rd Edition, FP2).
 It is compatible with the N-Gage 2.0 gaming platform and has a DVB-H TV tuner and AV output.

 Compared to the popular Nokia N95 8GB, the N96 has a doubled flash storage capacity (16 GB), dual LED flashes and a slimmer design.
 However, critics had negative views on the N96's battery life and user-unfriendliness and its downgraded CPU clock speed raised questions.
 It was one of 2008's most anticipated mobile phones, but its launch was delayed and it was only widely available from October 2008.
 It is thus considered a commercial failure.
 Critics stated that the Nokia N85 provided more new features at a significantly lower price.